 Delivering remarkable retail experiences does not require remarkable budgets.
 Actually, the best experiences are in the little but very thoughtful things.
 You’ll be surprised how little gestures like asking for your customer’s name can create wow effects.

 Not the one that means being betrothed to someone.
 Customer engagement involves making your business not just about you and your team, but also about the customers that keep you in business too.
 It is a dialogue with your customers and it goes along with creating a good experience.

 Beyond the conversation, customer engagement is actively listening to your customers and interacting with them using relevant and personalized information about them.
 At any point you interact with your customers, they should feel the same level of care and engagement from your brand.

-The direct result of this is that, you are able to create a higher impression in your customers’ mind and this translates to customer retention – They will always want to swim when you make them feel good.
+The direct result of this is that you are able to create a higher impression in your customers’ minds and this translates to customer retention – They will always want to swim when you make them feel good.

 There are several other customer retention tactics being applied today, they only require a creative mind and a system that supports these creative ideas to make the customers stay and bring new ones.
 Best of all, they can be applied to any kind of business, big or small and since not many businesses bother to engage with their customers, it’s easy to make your brand exceptional.

 We would be sharing more on customer retention using rewards in the weeks to come.
 You can sign up here to receive the post in your email boxes.

 Remember, you don’t have to have the highest number of customers, the best brands capture the most value from the customers they have, by engaging and delivering good experiences to them.